 Apple Hand Pies

 Today I’m sharing my apple hand pie recipe and step-by-step instructions.
 You can use our No-Roll Pie Dough recipe with this, but we went shortcut way on this and use Puff Pastry.
+I love pie!
+Some people are partial to cakes and cookies, but for me, it’s all about the pie.
+I especially enjoy one that needs to plate and no fork.
+Just hand me the apple pie and let me be on my way.
+Haha!

 If you have ever ate at McDonald’s, chances are you may have had an apple pie or two.
 Me?
 I’ve had many.
 But now have figured out how to make them right in my own kitchen and I couldn’t be more excited.
 Even if McDonald’s isn’t your thing, these baked apple hand pies definitely will be.